Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

-Here we are creating a Global `var DB *gorm.DB` variable that could be accessed from all over the project to interact with the database.
+> Here we are creating a Global `var DB *gorm.DB` variable that could be accessed from all over the project to interact with the database.
+>

-The `DbConfig` function loads environment configs and generates interpolated environment values for the Database connection to be executed.
+> The `DbConfig` function loads environment configs and generates interpolated environment values for the Database connection to be executed.

-Now in order to load environment variables before creating a database connection execute `LoadEnvs()` function from `main.go` so that it loads environment configs before creating a database connection.
+Now in order to load environment variables before creating a database connection need to execute `LoadEnvs()` function from `main.go` so that it loads environment configs before creating a database connection.

 ```go
 package main